LightOcc: Lightweight Spatial Embedding for Efficient Vision-based 3D Occupancy Prediction: Related Work

 \subsection{BEV Representation}

-The BEV-based perception framework is competent for integrating multi-view image features into a uniform BEV representation, which improves performance in tasks like 3D object detection and BEV map segmentation.
-LSS~\cite{philion2020lift} weights the image features at different depths to generate pseudo-points and accumulates the pseudo-points along the height dimension to obtain BEV representation.
-BEVDet~\cite{philion2020lift} constructs the BEV-based 3D object detection framework and proposes corresponding data augmentation strategies.
+The BEV-based perception framework is effective for integrating multi-view image features into a uniform BEV representation, which improves performance in tasks like 3D object detection and BEV map segmentation.
+LSS~\cite{philion2020lift} weights the image features at different depths to generate pseudo-points, which are accumulated according to coordinates to obtain BEV representation.
+BEVDet~\cite{huang2021bevdet} constructs the BEV-based 3D object detection framework and proposes augmentation strategies in BEV space.
 BEVDet4D~\cite{huang2022bevdet4d} fuses the BEV features from past frames to help predict the velocity of the objects.
 BEVDepth~\cite{li2023bevdepth} and BEVStereo~\cite{li2023bevstereo} introduce the camera parameters and multi-view stereo to optimize the depth prediction.
-SA-BEV~\cite{zhang2023sa} further integrates the semantic information from perspective view into the BEV representation.
+SA-BEV~\cite{zhang2023sa} further integrates the semantic information from the perspective view into the BEV representation.
+FSD-BEV~\cite{jiang2025fsd} proposes a self-distillation framework of BEV features.
 BEVNext~\cite{li2024bevnext} utilizes modules with extended receptive fields to aggregate long-term temporal information.
-GeoBEV~\cite{zhang2024geobev} proposes RC-Sampling to efficiently generate BEV representation with high geometric quality.
+GeoBEV~\cite{zhang2024geobev} proposes RC-Sampling to efficiently generate BEV features with high geometric quality.

 Another branch of BEV-based perception methods uses Transformer to adaptively retrieve the corresponding image features to generate BEV representation.
-BEVFormer~\cite{li2022bevformer} applies cross-attention and self-attention to aggregate the image features and previous BEV features into the current BEV space.
+BEVFormer~\cite{li2022bevformer} applies cross-attention and self-attention to aggregate the image features and previous BEV features.
 BEVFormerV2~\cite{yang2023bevformer} adds a 2D detection head and applies 2D detection supervision to optimize the image features.
 PolarFormer~\cite{jiang2023polarformer} transforms the BEV space into the polar space and designs a special detection head.
 DFA3D~\cite{li2023dfa3d} inserts the explicit depth distribution into the BEV features when doing the cross-attention and simplifies the calculation of 3D Transformer.